 18. Pastéis De Nata (Portuguese Custard Tart)

 Originating from the suburb of Lisbon, pastéis de nata is a delish Portuguese pastry that you can find in patisseries all over the world.
 This custard tart consists of crisps, puff pastry crusts, and a creamy, sweet egg yolk filling.

-Despite being a tart, pastéis de nata is surprisingly light with the finest balance of flavor that you’ve ever taste.
+Despite being a tart, pastéis de nata is surprisingly light with the finest balance of flavor that you’ve ever tasted.
 Each little bite is creamy, rich, and delicately smooth.
-Whether you’re a big sweet tooth or not, this dessert is a must-try once you’ve set foot in Lisbon.
+Whether you’re a big sweet tooth or not, it is an egg yolk treat you must try once you’ve set foot in Lisbon.